humbertleonardo/add-sweetalert-to-elementor-form/src/readme.txt

 👉 **Usage**

-1. Install and activate the plugin "sweetalert-form.zip".
+1. Install and activate the plugin "sweetalert-addon-for-elementor.zip".
 2. Add an Elementor Form widget to your page.
 3. Customize the form to your liking.
 4. The plugin will automatically replace the default form message with SweetAlert2.